alejandroliu/0ink.net/_posts/2016-11-23-writing-safe-shell-scripts.md

 module is very useful for this.
 You should try to avoid passing `shell=True` to `subprocess` (or using `os.system` or similar functions at all), since that will run a shell, exposing you to many of the same issues as plain shell has.
-It also has two big advantages over shell — it's a lot easier to avoid [word-splitting](http://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html) or similar issues, and since calls to `subprocess` will tend to be relatively uncommon, it's easy to scrutinize them especially hard.
+It also has two big advantages over
+shell: it's a lot easier to avoid [word-splitting](http://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html) or similar issues, and since calls to `subprocess` will tend to be relatively uncommon, it's easy to scrutinize them especially hard.
 When using `subprocess` or similar tools,